gchandn3413/weather_data/README.md

 # Limitations
 1. Since the objective to present the approach, the script currently generates 10K lines of weather data and can be increased to a greater extent.
 2. The script currenlty parallelizes with 2 threads, however the number of threads can be increased depending upon the cores in the machine.
-3. The location attribute is random picked from among the list of the locations.
+3. The location attribute is random picked from the list of the locations.
 The actual location could be different from the latitudes and longitudes.

 # Installation
 There is an install_packages.sh script which installs the necessary packages.
 Essentionally, there are only 3 packages which are required apart from python 3.7.x which are - osgeo, shutil and glob2.

 # Python Script Execution
-Please execute the below command for weather generation script execution
+Please execute the below command for weather generation script execution.
+The script is present in src directory.

 python weather_generator.py -i <path_of_input_geo_tif_file> -o <location_of_output_weather_data_file>